Frequently Asked QuestionsI've never danced before. Can I come to these classes?

 Many of our girls purchase Ballroom Practice shoes from Kerri Dee's Dance Shoes.

-Does Le Step have appropriate insurance?
+Does Le Step have dance insurance?

 Yes.
 We have current public liability insurance for $M10.